atekumalla/geronimo-document-summarizer/README.md

    ```sh
    python3 eval.py
    ```
    Use this command to use LangSmith to evaluate the model's performance.
+Modify the prompt in "evaluation_prompt" to change how the evaluations are done

 ## Usage

-- Start a conversation with the Geronimo by typing a message and giving it the text of a document to summarize.
+- Start a conversation with the Geronimo by giving it the text of a document to summarize.
 - The application will process your input, summarize your document and return a summary.

 ## Key Components

 - `app.py`: Main application file containing the Chainlit setup and message handling logic.
 - `prompts.py`: Contains prompt templates for the model instructing it to summarize docuemnts.
+- `eval.py`: Contains prompt templates for 2 evaluations which can be run on LangSmith to verify and evaluate the model ouptuts

 ## Contributing